new-world-coder/estatecraft/README.md

 ## 🏆 Acknowledgments

-- Built with ❤️ by the Sales AI Platform Team
+- Built with ❤️ by the EstateCraft Team
 - Powered by modern web technologies and AI/ML innovations
 - Designed for real estate professionals worldwide